google/seesaw/README.md

     make test
     make install

-If you wish to regenerate the protobuf code, the protobuf compiler and Go protobuf compiler generator are also needed:
+If you wish to regenerate the protobuf code, the protobuf compiler is needed:

     apt-get install protobuf-compiler
-    go get -u github.com/golang/protobuf/{proto,protoc-gen-go}

 The protobuf code can then be regenerated with: